amimoto-ami/c3-cloudfront-clear-cache/readme.txt

 If post published,this plugin post invalidation request to CloudFront.

 == Changelog ==

+= 2.2.0 =
+* Add Filter for using EC2 Instance Role.

 = 2.1.1 =
 * Fix too many invalidation url error.